Kangonaut/aegis-athena/mission-docs/console.md

 - `MALFUNC`: There is a compromise or anomaly in the component's or system's performance due to a malfunction.
 - `OFFLINE`: The component or system is at a non-operational stage being offline.

-Hence, the `list` command provides an encompassing bird's-eye view of the operational health of vital elements making up the S.P.A.C.E.C.R.A.F.T. console.
+Hence, the `list` command provides an encompassing bird's-eye view of the operational health of vital elements making up the SPACECRAFT console.
 By ensuring real-time performance tracking and early detection of malfunctions, it contributes significantly to the mission's overall success and efficiency.

 ## 3.4 The `details` Command
 3.4.1 Purpose